 I’m a self-proclaimed garlic addict.
-I’ll put it in just about everything I can (meats, eggs, vegetables, soups, roasted and spread on a bagel, in guacamole….
-The list really is endless, and if I could figure out a way to work it into desserts as well I probably would) to improve the flavour and reap all of the wonderful health benefits that this lovely little flavour bulb has to offer.
+I’ll put it in just about everything I can (meats, eggs, vegetables, soups, roasted and spread on a bagel, in guacamole.
+The list is endless, and if I could figure out a way to work it into desserts as well I probably would) to improve the flavor and reap all of the wonderful health benefits that this lovely little flavor bulb has to offer.

-Garlic was used as a medicine long before it was ever thought of being used as a flavour booster though – The Chinese, Babylonians, Romans, Greeks, Egyptians, and Indians all medicated with the herb whenever they were starting to fall ill (with just about anything – It was even given to the original Olympic Greek athletes as a performance enhancer).
+Garlic was used as a medicine long before it was ever thought of being used as a flavor booster, though – The Chinese, Babylonians, Romans, Greeks, Egyptians, and Indians all medicated with the herb whenever they were starting to fall ill (with just about anything – It was even given to the original Olympic Greek athletes as a performance enhancer).

 7 Reasons To Start Eating More Garlic Today